 eMRCS is designed by surgeons and we know well the challenges and expense that come with training in surgery.
 Our website is low cost to use and is provided in the belief that people at a junior stage in training have enough pressures without having to purchase expensive revision guides.
 We know that many surgical trainees are busy people and the website is designed to be used in the library, at home or even between theatre cases.
 You can dip in and out as you please.
 Unlike revision books that need to be carried around all you need to access the site are a computer or mobile phone and your login details.

 We have designed the site so that each topic is covered under a distinct area.
 For each question there is a short background that is designed to be an aide memoire for any uncertainties that arise.
 For each question the justification for the answer is given, except where the answer is an explanation in itself.
 After attempting questions you can review your performance and grade yourself against others.
 As a general rule you should aim for at least 70%in the exam.
 Do bear in mind that in the real exam there are some questions that do not carry marks as they are questions that are being trialled by the college- they give full details of this process on their website.

 Tips for success

-Preparation is key and hopefully our website will help with this.
-In the exam itself decide on a strategy remember that the exam is not negatively marked so you cannot suffer penalties from an educated guess.
+Preparation is vital and hopefully our website will help with this.
+In the exam itself, decide on a strategy, remember that the exam is not negatively marked so you cannot suffer penalties from an educated guess.
 If you decide to transfer your answers onto the answer sheet at the end of the exam be very careful to allow yourself sufficient time to do this.
 Ensure that you check each part of the paper carefully to ensure that you not missed any questions out.
 It sounds obvious but we have heard of several candidates being caught out by these obvious scenarios.

 Do allow yourself sufficient time to reach the venue- you do not want to be stressed out on the day itself.